LUAstro/LUAstro-website/README.md

   })();`

 Finally, the following code sets the CSS `--page-bg` variable that represents the page's background as the chosen image using an awkward mix of references in the form of `document.body.style.setProperty(...)`.
 This variable must be defined as a URL to a specific image, hence the `URL(${choice})` code (which would usually be inside a set of dropticks), where the dollar symbol references the JavaScript variable of "choice".
 Finally, each line is ended with a `;` and a suitable number and type of brackets.

+> Congratulations!
+Now you know the (extremely fundamental) basics of Web Development!

+<h1>Creating or editing a HTML page</h1>

+Now you know the basics of Web Development, we're ready to move onto specifics.
+Every webpage on **[www.luastro.space](https://www.luastro.space)** has the same basic template.
+Each page has a header LUAstro image, a navigation bar and search bar underneath, some main text, images, or other content, and a footer at the bottom of the page.
+In this section, I will explain how each part of code works for these sections, before moving onto to how to use this knowledge to create new pages or blog posts in the next section. **This part is optional**, as you can likely just copy-and-paste things from the next section if you wish to make changes or additions, but it will provide you with a better knowledge of how the site functions, and I recommend giving it a short read if you have the time.

+<h1>The Head and Header</h1>

+All pages on the site have the same Header code.
+This code defines the title of the page (on the physical page, on tabs, and even in search engine results), the keywords that give the page as a result when typed in the site's search bar, the top LUAstro image and flavicon, the navigation bar, and the search bar.
+Let's begin!

+`<!DOCTYPE html>` <br>
+`<html lang="en">`

+This code initialises the page as using Modern HTML5, in English.

+`<head>` <br>
+`  <meta charset="UTF-8" />` <br>
+`  <meta name="viewport" content="width=device-width, initial-scale=1.0"/>` <br>
+`  <meta name="description" content="Newsletters page - contains all the most recent newsletters by the Society">` <br>
+`  <meta name="keywords" content="Newsletters, News, updates, info, latest news, communications, LUAstro">` <br>
+`  <title>Newsletters | LUAstro</title>` <br>

+This begins the `<head>` code (the rather confusingly-named `<header>` code will be initialised later on), followed by the webpage's specific `<meta>` code.
+The `<meta>` code is vital for the webpage to work correctly.
+The first line of `<meta>` code specifies that the page will run using UTF-8 character encoding (which is already the standard) to enable the search bar magnifying glass to load correctly, as well as enabling the use of other emoticons on the page.

+The next line ensures that the page is viewed exactly as large as the browser window (again, this is also a standard, but is good for safeguarding).

+The third `<meta>` line creates a description for the page.
+This description appears in search results not only from the site's domestic search bar, but also in universal search engines like Google, Bing, AskJeeves, etc.

+The fourth, and final, `<meta>` line defines the "keywords" for the page.
+This forms [luastro.space's](https://www.luastro.space) entire SEO, or "Search-Engine Optimisation"; each keyword is tied to the page in search results.
+For example, searching for "latest news" on the site's searchbar will return this page as an entry (as we're using the Newsletters page code as an example here), but also increases the rating of the page to appear when "luastro latest news" is searched for in Google.

+**Please ensure to tailor both the description and keywords to each page!** Additionally, please include **luastro** as a keyword on every page that is added to improve the overall site's rating in Search Engine results.

+The `<title>` code defines the text that shows at the top of a browser tab for the webpage.